eltharynd/cCarbn/README.md

 Go through the setup project.
 You can then verify that everything has been saved correctly by checking the `*_credentials.json` files in the root folder.

+These `*_credentials.json` files are then stored in mongodb and deleted on first execution.

 You are now ready to start developing.

 ## DEVELOPING ON YOUR LOCAL ENVIRONMENT